yellowtree/geoip-detect/readme.txt

 * Auto-Update the GeoIP database once a week
 * For the property names, see the results of a specific IP in the wordpress backend (under Tools > GeoIP Detection).
 * You can include these properties into your posts and pages by using the shortcode `[geoip_detect property="country_name"]` (where 'country_name' can be one of the other property names as well).
+* When enabled on the plugin page, it adds CSS classes to the body tag such as `geoip-country-DE` and `geoip-continent-EU`.

 = How can I use these functions? =